lucamezzalira/astro-server-islands-mfe/README.md

   <Fragment set:html={islandContent} />
 )}
 ```

-##### The Power of Fragment set:html

-The key magic that enables our micro-frontend architecture is the `<Fragment set:html={islandContent} />` directive.
-This is crucial for several reasons:

-1. **Raw HTML Injection**: Unlike regular HTML insertion techniques which might escape or sanitize content, `set:html` allows us to inject the raw HTML exactly as received from the server.

-2. **Script Execution**: Most importantly, `set:html` will execute any embedded `<script>` tags in the injected content.
-This enables our island's client-side functionality (auto-refreshing, state management) to work properly when embedded in the shell.

-3. **No iframes**: We avoid using iframes, which would create separate browsing contexts and complicate parent-child communication.
-Instead, the island becomes a seamless part of the shell's DOM.

-4. **CSS Encapsulation**: When combined with Astro's scoped CSS strategies, this approach maintains proper style encapsulation while allowing the island to style itself independently.

-5. **Security Considerations**: While `set:html` bypasses Astro's automatic HTML escaping (which is what we want), we carefully filter the content to remove unwanted script tags and implement proper validation to mitigate security risks.

-6. **Hydration Support**: Perhaps most crucially, this approach preserves Astro's hydration directives (`client:load`, `client:idle`, etc.) within the embedded island.
-This means our islands can be initially server-rendered for optimal performance, but then "hydrated" on the client side to become interactive.
-The embedded island maintains its own hydration lifecycle separate from the shell, allowing for incremental interactivity without requiring the entire dashboard to be client-rendered.

 This pattern enables a true micro-frontend architecture where each island maintains its autonomy while functioning as an integral part of the dashboard experience.